-Present Capacit У 240 Available Dialysis Treatments/Week Optimal Utiliza tion x .80 Maximum Optimal Capacity 192 Available Dialysis Treatments/Week Patient Usage ÷ 3 Dialy sis Treatments/Week Maximum Optimal Census 64 Patients yearly fashion of application consumed by federal), const for the three year.
-Note that much ears sub of the process tion and ll be submitted in a sequent to the date first year will be (both state and licensure process. o be based on: a. the home sett ings [latory nuous], wi by the facility in (Home Hemodialysis, Peritoneal Dialysis Cyclic Peritoneal II be excluded; patients will be b.
-Disease facility service area, al and present pati exists l preser ents in es must one End Stage Renal within the defined at dialysis stations all End Stage Renal be considered in on of need. a.
-The total popula the stations are contiguous count dialysis center. e to be the county in which e located plus any does not have a b.
+Present Capacity 240 Available Dialysis Treatments/Week

+Optimal Utilization x .80

+Maximum Optimal Capacity 192 Available Dialysis Treatments/Week

+Patient Usage ÷ 3 Dialysis Treatments/Week

+Maximum Optimal Census 64 Patients

+- (b) Projection of census will be submitted in a yearly fashion for the three years subsequent to the date of application.
+Note that much of the first year will be consumed by the application process (both state and federal), construction or renovation and licensure process.
+Calculations of anticipated census are to be based on: - 1.
+Present In-Center Hepatitis-Negative Hemodialysis Patients. - a.
+Other patients treated by the facility in the home settings [(Home Hemodialysis, Continuous Ambulatory Peritoneal Dialysis (CAPD), Continuous Cyclic Peritoneal Dialysis (CCPD)], will be excluded; Hepatitis-B positive patients will be excluded; - b.
+Note that if more than one End Stage Renal Disease facility exists within the defined service area, all present dialysis stations and present patients in all End Stage Renal Disease facilities must be considered in developing a demonstration of need. - 2.
+New End Stage Renal Disease patient projections shall be based on: - a.
+The total population of the county in which the stations are to be located plus any contiguous county that does not have a dialysis center.

+- b.
 Incidence Rate: The definition of incidence rate is the rate at which new events occur in a population.
 The formula to determine incidence rate is as follows: The numerator is the number of new events occurring in a defined period; the denominator is the population at risk of experiencing the event during this period.
-Applicant will use the statewide total incidence rate, or the sum of the statewide non-white incidence rate plus the statewide white incidence rate, from the most recently published statistical update produced by the Agency.

-C. Note that if more than one End Stage Renal Disease facility exists within the service area, the historical distribution of patients between the facilities will be used in determining the number of new patients who will seek services at the applying facility.
+Applicant will use the statewide total incidence rate, or the sum of the statewide non-white incidence rate plus the statewide white incidence rate, from the most recently published statistical update produced by the Agency. - c.
+Note that if more than one End Stage Renal Disease facility exists within the service area, the historical distribution of patients between the facilities will be used in determining the number of new patients who will seek services at the applying facility.